Siyara: Medieval

-Siyara was the site of the return of the Walashma dynasty to Somali lands.
+Siyara was the site of the return of the Walashma dynasty.
 Sa'ad ad-Din II the last Sultan of Ifat had been slain in Zeila after losing the city to Emperor Dawit I after a siege.
 His sons had fled to Yemen and would soon return led by Sultan Sabr ad-Din II.
 Sabr crossed the Gulf of Aden and established a base in Siyara.
 At Siyara many of the former followers of Saad Ad Din regrouped and joined Sabr Ad Din.
 Despite his army's smaller size, he was able to defeat his Ethiopian opponents in battles at Serjan and Zikr Amhara (Memory of the Amhara) and consequently pillaged the surrounding areas.
 As a result, Emperor Yeshaq I sent to the region the Ethiopian general Najt Bakal who had under him 10 chiefs, each the head of 20,000 soldiers.
 The new invigorated kingdom led by the Walashama would be called the Sultanate of Adal.
 The Adalites fled from this initial Ethiopian push, which then occupied the region for a year.
 Sabr ad-Din sent his brother Muhammad, aided by the Christian apostate and Ethiopian defector Harb Jaush, defeated Najt Bakal's forces in Retwa, resulting in the general's death, along with many soldiers and Christian leaders.
 Sabr ad-Din II pillaged the region and was able to defeat Yeshaq's imperial headquarters in Adal and retired to his capital, while instructing his followers and commanders to continue to fight.
 He entrusted his brother Muhammad with taking an imperial fort at Barut and ordered his commander Umar to take Jab from the Christians.
 However, the region was well defended by numerous imperial soldiers and the attack was a failure, resulting in the deaths of all of Umar's men, according to Al-Maqrizi.
 Sabr ad-Din barely escaped capture due to the speed of his horse, but died soon after of a natural death in 1422-3.

 Legendary 15th century Arab explorer Ahmad ibn Mājid wrote of Siyara and several other notable landmarks and ports of the northern Somali coast, including Berbera, the Sa'ad ad-Din islands (aka the Zeila Archipelago near Zeila), Alula, Ruguda, Maydh, Heis, El-Darad and El-Sheikh.